-Syringa tomentella is a deciduous shrub that can grow from 1.5 to 7m or 5 to 23ft.
-Leaves are bright green and elliptic-lanceolate and about 10cm or 4in.
+Syringa tomentella is a deciduous shrub.
+It grows from 1.5 to 7m or 5 to 23ft.
+Leaves are bright green.
+They are elliptic-lanceolate and about 10cm or 4in long.
 Leaves are hairy underneath.
-Flowers appear in panicles, erect and loose, they are white or pink and tubular.
-Flowers appear in June and July.
-The fruit capsules appear in September.
+Flowers appear in panicles, erect and loose.
+Flowers are white or pink and tubular.
+Syringa tomentella flowers in June and July.
+It produces fruit capsules in September.

-Plant Syringa tomentella in the sun or partial shade in neutral to slightly alkaline soil, humus-rich, moist but well-drained.
+Grow Syringa tomentella in the sun or partial shade.
+Plant it in neutral to slightly alkaline soil, humus-rich, moist but well-drained.